Outdoor speakers buying guide

 Bring your music outside with the right speakers

-If you want to enjoy detailed, immersive sound on a deck or porch, or in a small backyard, a pair of stereo speakers is the best option.
+If you want to enjoy detailed, immersive sound on a deck or porch, or in a small backyard, passive stereo speakers — the type that get power and signal from a home receiver — are the best option.
 Outdoor stereo speakers are similar to indoor speakers, with two big differences:

-- Resistance to the elements.
+- They can stand up to the elements.
 Many outdoor speakers are weatherproof, meaning they can withstand direct assaults of rain, sun, and cold.
 Other speakers are weather-resistant, so they require some protection from rain and ice.
-With either type of speaker, we recommend mounting them under eaves.

 Speakers that mount to the side of your house offer robust stereo sound for your outdoor space.